Over 1,000 species worldwide.(2)

 generally less than 5 mm; often 2-3 mm.

-The vertex of head has a unique shape.
+The vertex of the head has a unique shape

-An interesting feature of this subfamily is that the mandibular action is opposite to other wasps.
-To visualize, place the backs of your hands together and then move your fingers outward.
+of most mandibulate insects.
+To visualize a pair of exodont mandibles, place the backs of your hands together and then move your fingers outward.

 Adults feed on pollen and nectar.
 Larvae feed on immature cyclorrhaphous fly life stages.